kavia-common/nasa-astronomy-picture-viewer-46916-46925/frontend_reactjs/README.md

   # Note: Include the /api suffix.
 The frontend will call:
   #   GET ${REACT_APP_BACKEND_URL}/apod           -> maps to backend /api/apod (today by default)
   #   GET ${REACT_APP_BACKEND_URL}/apod?apod_date=YYYY-MM-DD
+  # If your backend does NOT use the /api prefix (i.e., it serves /apod directly),
+  # you may set REACT_APP_BACKEND_URL=http://localhost:3001 and the client will still build correct URLs.
   # Ensure CORS is enabled on the backend for http://localhost:3000

 API usage: